 You may want to obtain a small amount of local currency prior to arrival.
 If you can’t obtain currency in advance, you will usually find banking services in the Arrivals Hall of the airport, port or border post, You should try to carry at least some of your money in small denominations so that you can change only the amount you will actually need.
 This is particularly important near the end of your holiday as it is sometimes difficult to change back surplus local currency.

 Note some countries do not have ATM's accessible to visitors, in which case you should bring cash.
+Please check with your bank to see which card will work where.

 Currency exchange rates can be found here.